Study modes: Full-time, Part-time

 Programme website: Global Health

-Undertaking a PhD in Global health at the University of Edinburgh offers you the opportunity to work in a multi- and interdisciplinary way, building on your knowledge, skills, interest and passion to carry out innovative global health research that makes a new contribution to the existing knowledge base.
+Undertaking a PhD in Global health at the Usher Institute of Population Health Sciences & Informatics offers you the opportunity to work in a multi- and interdisciplinary way, building on your knowledge, skills, interest and passion to carry out innovative global health research that makes a new contribution to the existing knowledge base.

-The Centre for Population Health Sciences (CPHS), where many Global Health PhD students are based, brings together researchers active in population health science research, including public health and primary care.
+The Usher Institute of Population Health Sciences & Informatics, where Global Health PhD students are based, brings together researchers active in population health science research, including public health and primary care.

-There are also links with the Institute of Genes and Molecular Medicine and the Queen's Medical Research Institute.
+There are also links with the Institute of Genetics and Molecular Medicine and the Queen's Medical Research Institute.

 A UK masters degree with a mark of at least 60%, or its international equivalent.

 Check whether your international qualifications meet our general entry requirements:

 All applicants must have one of the following qualifications as evidence of their English language ability:

 an undergraduate or masters degree, that was taught and assessed in English in a majority English speaking country as defined by UK Visas and Immigration

 Degrees taught and assessed in English must be no more than two and a half years old at the beginning of your degree programme.
 Language tests must be no more than two years old at the beginning of your degree programme.